Clanricarde Estate tenants in Loughrea, Galway in 1780

 Small Sources 45.
 This list of 43 tenants is from a document (NLI Ms. 2119) in the Clanricarde papers in the National Library of Ireland entitled ‘List of arrears due May 1777 with the different yearly rentals from that period to November 1780 as also a list of the arrears then due … during the employment of John Nowlan as agent and receiver of rents to the Right Honourable John Smith De Burgo, Earl of Clanricarde, as extracted from his lordships ledger found in the possession of his late agent William Morrissy’.
-See our article here for a detailed account of rentals and their relevance.
+Rentals are the records of the landlord on their tenants, holdings and their payments.
+Although these might appear to be purely business records, many contain rich family information.
+A full description of rental formats and practices, and on the useful family information they can provide is in our blog Rentals as a resource for Irish family history.

 Name Denomination (CP = Civil Parish)